psriram4/RL-Shared-Control/README.md

 # RL-Shared-Control
 Implementation of a shared control scheme using an agent trained with reinforcement learning.

+## Installation

+The following dependencies need to be installed:

+  $ pip install gym

 ## Run

 1. Go to following part of the code in lunar_lander.py